nedbat/cog/docs/running.rst

         -U          Write the output with Unix newlines (only LF line-endings).
         -w CMD      Use CMD if the output file needs to be made writable.
                         A %s in the CMD will be filled with the filename.
-        -x          Excise all the generated output without running the generators.
+        -x          Excise all the generated output without running the Python.
         -z          The end-output marker can be omitted, and is assumed at eof.
         -v          Print the version of cog and exit.
         --check     Check that the files would not change if run again.